DataAnalyticsinStudentHands/HNETDataMaps/README.md

 * For pushing data out, the server is using [lftp](https://lftp.yar.ru/) which must be installed.

 ## Getting started

-You may have to run the following:
-`meteor npm install --save highcharts ftps junk fs-extra chokidar fsevents winston`
+Clone and run: `meteor npm install`

 ## Testing in local development environment